Verizon/funnel/quickstart-ops.md

 ### Manual Installation

 If you would like to simply download the binary and run it manually using your shell, TGZ and ZIP packages are available on the nexus.
-Download the [.zip or .tgz](http://nexus-nexusloadbal-1cj6r4t1cb574-1345959472.us-east-1.elb.amazonaws.com/nexus/content/repositories/releases/intelmedia/ws/funnel/utensil/) files and expand them into the directory of your choice.
+Download the [.zip](http://nexus.svc.oncue.com/nexus/content/repositories/releases/intelmedia/ws/funnel/oncue/) files and expand them into the directory of your choice.

 On unix systems, make the `./bin/utensil` shell executable (`chmod 755 ./bin/utensil`) and then execute the same file.
 This will boot up a local funnel instance that is ready to receive monitoring instructions.